When Are W-2s Due This Year? What About 1099s?

 You must provide each worker with:

 - A Form W-2 (if classified as an employee)

-- A Form 1099-MISC (if an independent contractor and you paid them $600 or more in non-employee compensation during the year and only non-employee comp (box 7 on the 1099) has this 1/31 deadline.
-Other 1099s a business may issue have later deadlines.
+- A Form 1099-MISC (if an independent contractor and you paid them $600 or more in non-employee compensation during the year and only non-employee compensation.

 Is This Date Different Than You Remember?

-After a massive W-2 phishing scam where scammers posed as legitimate company employees in order to obtain personal information and file fraudulent tax returns with the compromised W-2 forms, the IRS started using the earlier filing date for annual wage and tax reports to combat potential fraud.
+After a massive W-2 phishing scam where scammers attempted to obtain personal information and file fraudulent tax returns with the compromised W-2 forms, the IRS moved up the filing date for annual wage and tax reports to combat potential fraud a few years ago.
 This provision is part of the Protecting Americans From Tax Hikes Act (PATH Act).
-The new due dates took effect for the 2016 forms, which you would have filed last year.

 The IRS also noted, “Having these W-2s and 1099s earlier will make it easier…to verify the legitimacy of tax returns and properly issue refunds to taxpayers eligible to receive them.”